shogowada/scala-json-rpc/examples/e2e-web-socket/README.md

 }
 ```

 Note that we are using `JsonRpcFunction1` to callback the client.
-For more details about `JsonRpcFunction`, please see [its example page](../../tutorials/PassingFunctionAsParameter.md).
+For more details about `JsonRpcFunction`, please see [its tutorial page](../../tutorials/passing-function-as-parameter.md).

 ## Scala JS (browser)